Seattle Tattoo Shop

-Cicada Tattoo is a quality tattoo shop located in the North side of Seattle, WA.
+Cicada Tattoo is a quality tattoo shop located in the north end of Seattle, WA.
 We are just north of Greenlake, nestled between Northgate and Greenwood, a block from Oak Tree Cinema.
 The shop offers spacious, clean studios and a relaxed environment.

-There is plenty of street parking available on the side streets or on the other side of Aurora.
+There is street parking available on the side streets or on the other side of Aurora.

-We are closed on Thursdays, certain holidays, and during some regional tattoo conventions in WA state.
+We are closed on Thursdays, certain holidays, and during some regional tattoo conventions including the Seattle Tattoo Expo.